Gospel Reading: Matthew 23:1-12

 10 Hear the word of the LORD, you rulers of Sodom!
 Give ear to the teaching of our God, you people of Gomor'rah!
 16 Wash yourselves; make yourselves clean; remove the evil of your doings from before my eyes; cease to do evil, 17 learn to do good; seek justice, correct oppression; defend the fatherless, plead for the widow.
 18 "Come now, let us reason together, says the LORD: though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool.
 19 If you are willing and obedient, you shall eat the good of the land; 20 But if you refuse and rebel, you shall be devoured by the sword; for the mouth of the LORD has spoken."

-Respect for God and for his ways inclines us to Godly humility and simplicity of heart.
-What is true humility and why should we embrace it?
-True humility is not feeling bad about yourself, or having a low opinion of yourself, or thinking of yourself as inferior to others.
-True humility frees us from preoccupation with ourselves, whereas a low self-opinion tends to focus our attention on ourselves.
-Humility is truth in self-understanding and truth in action.
-Viewing ourselves truthfully, with sober judgment, means seeing ourselves the way God sees us (Psalm 139:1-4).
 A humble person makes a realistic assessment of oneself without illusion or pretense to be something one is not.
 A truly humble person regards oneself neither smaller nor larger than one truly is.
-True humility frees us to be ourselves as God sees us and to avoid despair and pride.
+True humility frees us to be ourselves as God regards us and to avoid falling into despair and pride.
 A humble person does not want to wear a mask or put on a facade in order to look good to others.
 Such a person is not swayed by accidentals, such as fame, reputation, success, or failure.
 Do you know the joy of Christ-like humility and simplicity of heart?

 Humility is the queen or foundation of all the other virtues because it enables us to see and judge correctly, the way God sees.
 Humility helps us to be teachable so we can acquire true knowledge, wisdom, and an honest view of reality.
-It directs our energy, zeal, and ambition to give ourselves to something greater than ourselves.
-Humility frees us to love and serve others selflessly, for their sake, rather than our own.
-Paul the Apostle gives us the greatest example and model of humility in the person of Jesus Christ, who emptied himself, taking the form of a servant, and ...who humbled himself and became obedient unto death, even death on a cross (Philippians 2:7-8).
-Do you want to be a servant as Jesus served and loved others?
-The Lord gives grace to those who humbly seek him.
+It directs our energy, zeal, and will to give ourselves to something greater than ourselves.
+Humility frees us to love and serve others willingly and selflessly, for their own sake, rather than for our own.
+Paul the Apostle gives us the greatest example and model of humility in the person of Jesus Christ, who emptied himself, taking the form of a servant, and... who humbled himself and became obedient unto death, even death on a cross (Philippians 2:7-8).
+Do you want to be a servant as Jesus loved and served others?
+The Lord Jesus gives us his heart - the heart of a servant who seeks the good of others and puts their interests first in his care and concern for them.

 "Lord Jesus, you became a servant for my sake to set me free from the tyranny of selfish pride and self-concern.
 Teach me to be humble as you are humble and to love others generously with selfless service and kindness."